Code-Institute-Submissions/HolidaysYa/README.md

 #### Development environment:

 - **[VisualStudio:](https://visualstudio.microsoft.com/)**
-For this second project I was recommended by my mentor change to VisualStudio because it seems to be a more powerful Development environment than Cloud9 and also using VisualStudio I was able to work without internet connexion when I needed to.
+For this second project I was advised by my mentor change to VisualStudio because it seems to be a more powerful Development environment than Cloud9 and also using VisualStudio I was able to work without internet connection when I needed to.

 #### Version control system: